Note: If you’re looking for a quick list of personal injury blog topics, click here to quickly jump to them at the end of this article.

 There’s no perfect set of articles that all personal injury attorneys should make.
 It ultimately depends on the goals of the firm and its current constraints (i.e. what does it need more of right now, this year, etc.).

-That said, clear content archetypes often crop up on personal injury lawyer blogs.
+That said, clear content archetypes often crop up on legal blogs.

 Injured people and their families turn to Google search every day to answer all sorts of legal questions.